nextcloud/documentation/admin_manual/enterprise_ios_app/publishing_ios_app_7.rst

 When you have uploaded all of your images and completed your customizations, click the **Generate iOS App** button and take a well-deserved break.
-Remember to email your three provisioning profiles and P12 certificate to branding@owncloud.com.
+Remember to email your four Ad Hoc provisioning profiles and P12 certificate to branding@owncloud.com.

 .. figure:: ../images/ownbrander-28.png